jruels/adv-k8s/labs/02-affinity/index.md

 kubectl apply -f manifests/pod-anti-affinity.yaml
 ```

 You will now see that 4 deployments were created.
-We are going to look at the first 3 and will touch on the 4th in a bit.

 For our 2 deployments we can see they were scheduled to the same node.